-*Update: The Department of Social Development replied in January to one of our tweets that the maternity support grant is under discussion and public comments were being finalised.
-We asked for more information about the public comment process but did not get a response.
+*Update: The Department of Social Development replied in January 2020 to one of our tweets that the maternity support grant is under discussion and public comments were being finalised.
 We will keep you updated as the campaign progresses.*

-The future of children in Mzansi hangs in the balance.
-A quarter of children are stunted, which is caused by not eating enough nutritious food to promote the fetus’s growth and health .
+The future of our children hangs in the balance.
+A quarter of children in Mzansi suffer from stunting, which is caused by not eating enough nutritious food during pregnancy and the early years of life .
 From conception to birth to the toddler years, children are vulnerable to stunting, which has consequences that will affect them for the rest of their lives.
 It impacts children’s ability to learn well and reach critical developmental milestones for their brains and bodies .

 Pregnancy is an economically vulnerable time for most women .
 Those with limited or no income struggle to get nutritious food, access health services, and other forms of support necessary for a healthy pregnancy.
 Most times, they have to choose between other necessities and pregnancy care.
 But it doesn’t have to be this way.
 In countries where governments provide financial support during pregnancy, it has been shown to benefit a healthy pregnancy .
 Women are motivated to visit healthcare facilities for antenatal care and feel empowered to make the right nutritional choices.
 In a country like Mzansi, where most low-income pregnant women rely on public transport to healthcare facilities, we must not undermine this benefit.